Sanisette Public Toilets

 Today, nearly all of the vespasiennes or pissoirs are gone, and

-tourists of both sexes are well-served by modern, self-cleaning toilets known as
+tourists of both sexes are served by modern, self-cleaning toilets known as

 sanisettes on boulevards and in parks throughout the city.